fp1acm8/SER/README.md

 Make predictions on data never seen by the model.
 Summary data of the predictions made can be found in the folder [`out/`](https://github.com/fp1acm8/SER/blob/main/out/).

 ---
+## Utility functions

+---
+## Notes
+* > Despite the promising results, the work can be improved by increasing the number of audio samples to train SER models.
+Having more data could allow you to train DNN able to perform feature extraction automatically (i.e., CNN and LSTM).
+* > A possible business application of SER system was proposed in my master thesis [*"A Speech Emotion Recognition system to perform Sentiment Analysis in a business context"*](https://github.com/fp1acm8/SER/blob/main/docs/SER_businesscase.pdf).